 Thank you for your interest in the OHSU Anesthesiology Critical Care Medicine (CCM) training program.
 We provide a top-notch education in critical care medicine under highly respected and accomplished faculty.
 Currently, there are two ways in which anesthesiology residents can pursue a critical care fellowship at OHSU.
 For trainees who have completed their anesthesiology residency, we offer a traditional, one-year CCM fellowship (for more information, click here).
 Trainees entering anesthesiology residency from medical school can apply for the Oregon Scholars Program (OSP), a 48-month program (not including intern year) that integrates a one-year CCM fellowship into the two final years of anesthesiology residency.
+OSP trainees can begin their time at OHSU either as a categorical anesthesiology intern or as a CA-1 followng a preliminary or transitional intern year elsewhere.
 We are proud to have the longest running combined anesthesiology-critical care medicine program in the country.

 OSP CRITICAL CARE CURRICULUM

 The OSP critical care track satisfies the ACGME requirements for both anesthesiology residency and specialty training in anesthesiology critical care.
 In addition to the core anesthesiology curriculum, scholars will complete nine core critical care rotations, one elective critical care rotation, and three non-critical care electives to complement the critical care education.
-Critical care experiences are obtained primarily in the adult ICUs (surgical ICUs, cardiothoracic ICU, neurosciences ICU and medical ICU) with elective opportunities to train in the pediatric ICUs (neonatal ICU, pediatric ICU).
-Trainees become competent in caring for patients undergoing cardiac, thoracic, vascular, and major abdominal surgeries, in addition to liver and kidney transplantation.
-ICUs are staffed with intensivists who are experts in a variety of disciplines, including surgery, anesthesiology, neurocritical care, and pulmonary critical care, creating a comprehensive education in critical care.
-Electives are offered in a variety of subjects to enhance the critical care training, including nephrology, infectious disease, pulmonology, heart failure, and transthoracic echocardiography.
+Critical care experiences are obtained primarily in three core adult intensive care units (cardiothoracic ICU, neurosciences ICU, and the Veterans' Administration surgical ICU), with elective opportunities to train in the pediatric ICUs (neonatal ICU, pediatric ICU), medical ICU, trauma ICU, and university surgical ICU.
+Trainees become proficient in caring for patients undergoing cardiac, thoracic, vascular, neurologic, and major abdominal surgeries, in addition to liver and kidney transplantation.
+Trainees also work extensively in the care of patients with devastating neurologic injuries, including subarachnoid hemorrhages and strokes.
+Over the next few years, the scope of our core training will expand to include non-surgical cardiac critical care patients as OHSU's Knight Cardiovascular Institute continues to develop into a world-class multidisciplinary cardiovascular care center.
+Our ICUs are staffed with a multidisciplinary group of intensivists, which includes surgeons, anesthesiologists, neurologists, and pulmonologists, creating a comprehensive education in critical care.
+Electives are offered in a variety of subjects to enhance the critical care training, including nephrology, infectious disease, pulmonology, heart failure, palliative care, radiology and transthoracic echocardiography.
 Research opportunities are also available.
 For information on the core anesthesiology program, please click here.
 A sample schedule is included below.

 OSP Sample Schedule